Ginny Hamilton, E-RYT, RMT, Integrated Positional Therapy Certified Practitioner

 In her engaging workplace wellness workshops, Ginny teaches simple and proven techniques to release pain and restore energy, tailored to the specific needs of your profession and staff.

-She also teaches yoga classes at Hadley Health Center on Route 9 and at Serenity Yoga Studio in the South Hadley Village Commons.
+She also teaches yoga classes at Serenity Yoga Studio in the South Hadley Village Commons.

 In her 25 years of experience designing curricula and leading capacity building workshops, Ginny has trained a wide variety of audiences, including community volunteers, homeless parents, housing developers, real estate brokers, planning and zoning officials, environmental advocates and health insurance employees.
 A seasoned public speaker, she is known for her interactive, enjoyable, and informative presentations.

 Ginny moved to South Amherst in 2012 with her spouse and young son.
-She is a contributing columnist on the Award Winning Hilltown Families blog.
+She wrote a popular health column for the Daily Hampshire Gazette in 2019 and was a contributing columnist on the award winning Hilltown Families blog for five years.
 Below, she discusses how she came to do this work.

 Why did you become a pain specialist?